barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 # Bug \#2: `std::map` Acccess using `[]`

-This one is a pretty well known confusing API, because on a map in C++ the operator `[]` actually means _get me a reference to the element or insert the default value and then get me a reference to that_.
+This one is a pretty well known confusing API: on a `std::map` in C++ the operator `[]` actually means _get me a reference to the element or insert the default value and then get me a reference to that_.
 There are cases where this is a useful API to have.
 Imbuing the operator `[]` with that behavior seems problematic